Diana Taurasi: Early life

-Taurasi grew up in Chino, California, where she attended and played basketball at Don Antonio Lugo High School.
+Taurasi was born in Glendale, California and grew up in Chino, California.
 Taurasi's father, Mario, was raised in Argentina.
 He was a professional soccer player in Italy and played for several years as a goalkeeper.
-Taurasi's mother, Liliana, is Argentinian.
+Taurasi's mother, Liliana, is Argentine.
 Mario and Liliana Taurasi emigrated from Argentina to the United States before Diana was born.
 She has an older sister named Jessika.